irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

-If you believe you have been harassed, notice that someone else is being harassed, or have any other concerns, you are encouraged to raise your concern with the relevant Research Group Chair, the IRTF Chair, or the Ombudsteam [OMBUDSTEAM].
+If you believe you have been harassed, notice that someone else is being harassed, or have any other concerns, you are encouraged to raise your concern with the relevant Research Group Chair, the IRTF Chair, or the Ombudsteam [OMBUDSTEAM] who work on an independent and confidential basis.
 All such concerns will be considered and action will be taken as appropriate, up to and including exclusion of the offending party from IRTF activities.

 The IRTF operates and make use of a number of mailing lists and other online discussion forums.
 The Research Group chairs act as moderators for